AndrewAtLarge/BibUpdate/README.rst

      Missed Williamson:JamesLusztig: Schubert calculus and torsion
     !Missed QSAII: On Quantitative Substitutional Analysis

-  Of the three missed entries above, bibupdate_ thinks that the first two are preprints and that the final one should have been published.
-With the one entry that bibupdate_ found it updated only the publisher entry to include the city of the publisher.
+  Each bibtex_ entry is identified by the citation key and the document title, as specified by your database.
+Of the three missed entries above, bibupdate_ thinks that the first two are preprints (they are not marked with an !), that the final one should already have been published.
+With the entry that bibupdate_ found, only the publisher entry was changed so that it includes the city of the publisher.

-  In *warning mode*, with the -w option,  you are just "warned" when changes are being made to an entry That is, when papers are found (with changes) or when they are missed and bibupdate_ thinks that they are not preprints.
+  In *warning mode*, with the -w option,  you are just "warned" when changes are being made to an entry.
+That is, when papers are found (with changes) or when they are missed and bibupdate_ thinks that they are not preprints.
 In *quiet mode*, with the -q option, the program only reports when something goes wrong.